 - Clear or require an RSA SecurID PIN for an Authenticate Tokencode.

-Note: A PIN Is required for Approve authentication.
-You can use the Security Console Home page to connect RSA Authentication Manager directly to the Cloud Authentication Service to enable Approve authentication with a PIN and Authenticate Tokencode without a PIN.
+Note: A PIN Is required for Approve and Device Biometrics authentication.
+You can use the Security Console Home page to connect RSA Authentication Manager directly to the Cloud Authentication Service to enable PIN+Approve, PIN+Device Biometrics, and Authenticate Tokencode without a PIN.
 For instructions, see Connect RSA Authentication Manager to the Cloud Authentication Service.

 - Resychronize an Authenticate Tokencode with Authentication Manager.